lsof-org/lsof/README.md

 to "master" branch.

 lsof had supported many OSes.
 A term "dialect" represents code for supporting OSes.
-Because of limitted resources, we will maintain the part of them.
-The current status of maintaince is as follows:
+Because of limited resources, we will maintain the part of them.
+The current status of maintenance is as follows:

 <dl>
 <dt>freebsd</dt>